British Dog Names

 The states that love british dog names the most are North Dakota, New Hampshire and Maine.

-The least amount of interest in this category was registered in Washington, Idaho and West Virginia.
+The least amount of interest in this category was registered in Oklahoma, Idaho and Washington.

 Which countries have the most love for British Dog Names?